Green Guru Dutchy Review

 Our Analysis and Test Results

-Townie panniers are most convenient if they can be quickly mounted and removed.
-But they must also offer a secure hold when carrying heavy and bulky items.
-We found that the hook and loop style hardware on the Dutchy was straightforward to use and could be mounted quickly.
-Similar to what we found on the Banjo Brothers Market Pannier, this model had two simple hooks at the top of the bag with an elastic strap to secure the bag at the bottom.
-Although the hooks were set in place, the bottom elastic loop was adjustable to accommodate different rack types.
-When it came to removing the pannier, this mounting system was also rapid to grab and go.
+Urban panniers are most convenient if they can be quickly mounted to and removed from your bike, but they must also offer a secure hold while carrying heavy and bulky items.
+The mounting hardware on the Dutchy is straightforward and easy to use, with its two simple hooks at the top of the bag with an elastic strap at the bottom.
+Although the permanently fixed hooks are not adjustable, the lower elastic loop is adjustable to help accommodate different rack shapes and sizes.
+This system makes mounting and removing the bag quick and easy.

-Recycled or up cycled materials don't always equate to high-quality materials.
-However, in the case of the Dutchy, this couldn't be further from the truth.
-The thick and burly billboard material used on the outer material of this pannier is quite stout.
-Made to withstand UV exposure and all types of weather, we found that these materials were a great reinforcement for townie panniers that may experience abrasion from rough surfaces.
+Recycled or upcycled materials don't always equate to high-quality materials, but with this pannier, that's not the case.
+The thick and burly billboard material used on the outer shell is definitely quite stout.
+Made to withstand UV exposure and all types of weather, these materials provide great reinforcement for urban adventures that may experience abrasion from rough surfaces.

-We might argue that a townie pannier does need not be as weatherproof as a touring pannier.
-But we still wanted to hold all tested models to the same standard.
-In our testing, we found the Green Guru Dutchy to be the most weatherproof of the townie panniers.
-The billboard material exterior was able to shrug off water with ease, letting virtually no moisture in from the top and front of the pannier.
-The nylon sides don't provide a fully sealed closure and are less resilient to water and mud but were able to keep the contents dry during our overnight rain test.
+While a pannier designed for urban riding probably doesn't need to be as watertight as a touring pannier, we still hold all test models to the same testing standards.
+The billboard material exterior of this pack can shrug off water with ease, letting virtually no moisture in from the top or front of the pack.
+The nylon sides don't provide a fully sealed closure and are less resilient to water and mud, but were able to keep the contents dry during our overnight rain test.

-Despite having an incomplete closure, the Dutchy is equipped with gussets that cover the openings at the top of the bag.
-Because of this feature, rain and road spray weren't able to enter the bag if they were employed correctly.
-However, these gussets still didn't protect the contents after a dunk in the river.
-For that reason, we cannot award this pannier the waterproof seal of approval, though we consider it protective enough for urban riding in wet conditions.
+Despite lacking a fully sealing closure, the Dutchy is equipped with gussets that fold out to cover the openings at the top of the bag.
+With these fold-out gussets employed correctly, rain or road spray aren't able to enter the bag.
+However, these gussets didn't protect the contents after a dunk in the river.
+For that reason, we cannot award this model our waterproof seal of approval, though we consider it protective enough for typical urban riding in wet conditions.

-The Green Guru Dutchy was one of the most user-friendly bags in this lineup.
-Requiring no tools or assembly, this model was ready for use out of the box and was very easy to mount and dismount from the rack.
-The adjustable shoulder strap made off-the-bike use a breeze, but we wish that it had the ability to detach from the pannier when not in use.
+This is one of the most user-friendly bags in our entire lineup.
+Requiring absolutely no tools or assembly, this model is ready for use right out of the box and is very easy to mount and dismount from the rack.
+The adjustable shoulder strap makes off-the-bike carrying a breeze, though we wish it had the ability to detach from the pannier when not in use.
 Other additional features include webbing loops on either side of the bag to attach bike lights for extra visibility, and a plastic insert at the bottom of the bag for use as a cutting board.